jonoboderbonobo/surf/README.md

-#  Open Source Mobile Microrobotics Framework for Onboard Actuation 🏄‍♀️
+##  Open Source Mobile Microrobotics Framework for Onboard Actuation 🏄‍♀️

+### Scope of SuRF 🏄‍♀️
+- Providing Silicon Proven-, Tested-, Open Source-, Reusable **Circuit-Blocks** for microrobotics.
+- Up-to-date classification and visualizing of cutting edge advancements
+- TBD
+- TBD
+- TBD

+### Goal of SuRF 🏄‍♀️
+The goal of SuRF 🏄‍♀️ is to accelerate advances in the field of untethered mobile microrobotics.
+Or in economics terms: **Drive Innovation**.
+To achieve this goal multiple problems have been identified:

+- lack of existing products
+- lack of research funding
+- lack of talents
+- lack of societal attention

+SuRF 🏄‍♀️ will attack those problems simultaniously by
+- lowering engagement barrier for students and hobbyists
+- reducing development cost for companies
+    - reducing development time
+    - reducing redundant work
+- reducing product cost for customers
+    - proving On-Board Actuation feasibility
+- minimizing failure rate for new companies
+    - keeping track and visualizing customer needs (e.g doctors)
+    -

-If you are well-versed in Microrobotics you can skip to the detailed information in the projects [documentation](docs/main.md). <br><br>
+If you are well-versed in Microrobotics you can skip to the detailed information in the projects [documentation](docs/documentation.md). <br><br>
 If you are new to the field of **Microrobotics❤️** that's even better!
-For you I would recommend reading this current Introduction file, before taking a deep dive into the marvelous world of the microscale.
+For you I would recommend reading this current Introduction file or the corresponding [visual introduction to microrobotics](barrier-free-introduction.md), before taking a deep dive into the marvelous world of the microscale.

-## What is a Mobile Microrobot?
+### What is a Mobile Microrobot?

 ```
     "A mobile microrobot [...] [is] a mobile robotic system where its untethered